AlexHimself/duckdns-ps/README.md

 ## Requirements
 - PowerShell 5.1

+## Windows Versions this script is supported out of the box with

+* Windows 10 and higher
+* Windows Server 2016 and higher
+* Any version of windows with PowerShell 5.1 installed

 ## Install/Update/Uninstall
 From a PowerShell prompt run the following command to start the install/update/uninstall process.